jdolny/Prime-Ball-Controller-Docs/docs/controller_options/sphere-movement.md

 - **Control Mode** - The control mode of the sphere.
 Hybrid mode starts off as ball movement and transitions to wheel as the player speeds up.
 Hybrid is recommended.
 - **Ball Brake Rate** - When the control mode is currently ball, the rate at which the sphere comes to a stop when no input is received
 - **Control Switch Steps** - When the control mode is set to hybrid, this controls how many steps must pass before control switches from ball to wheel
+- **MinimumControlSwitchSpeed** - The minimum speed the ball must be rolling in order to switch to Wheel mode, when the control mode is set to hybrid.
+This setting is used with Control Switch Steps to provide more control over how the sphere transitions from ball to wheel control.
 - **Step Reset Acceleration** - When the control mode is set to hybrid and the acceleration drops below this number, the control switches from wheel to ball
 - **Wheel Direction Curve** - When the control mode is currently wheel, this controls how tight the sphere orbits the camera when the player is pressing directly left or directly right
 - **Wheel Rotation Velocity** - When the control mode is currently wheel, this controls how long it takes for the sphere to turn in the opposite direction